 We pay pupil premium grant separately to GAG payments and issue separate remittance advice.

-In December 2015 we published the pupil premium conditions of grant for the 2016 to 2017 financial year.
-We published allocations for the 2016 to 2017 financial year in June 2016 based on January 2016 school census data.
+We’ve published the pupil premium conditions of grant and allocations for the 2018 to 2019 financial year.
+The allocations are based on January 2018 school census data.

 Universal infant free school meals (UIFSM)